tfredrich/Domain-Eventing/README.md

 =============
 ### 2.0.0 - SNAPSHOT (in 'master' branch)
 * Introduced concept of 'topic' for subscription to allow for larger messaging context (e.g. Kafka, RabbitMQ, etc.), which makes the Domain-Eventing library more of a messaging abstraction instead of just domain eventing.
-* Introduced domain-eventing-kafka supporting Kafka-based eventing.
+* Introduced domain-eventing-ignite, supporting Apache Ignite.
-* Upgraded to Hazelcast version 3.6.2
+* Upgraded to Hazelcast version 3.11.1
-* Upgraded version akka-actor_2.11 version 2.3.15
+* Breaking Change: Removed Akka support due to lack of use.
+Let me know if I'm wrong.

 ### 1.0 - Release 10 Feb 2016
 * Added domain-eventing-akka, supporting Akka-based eventing.
 Hazelcast eventing support will no longer be maintained unless somebody hollers.